KosmasDev/dbt-task-jaffle-shop/README.md

 ```

 ## 🛠️ Develop Models

+In dbt, models are SQL files that define transformations on the raw data, and they represent intermediate or final tables or views in the data warehouse.
+Each model is essentially a `SELECT` statement that transforms data from source tables into a more refined, analytics-ready format. dbt compiles these models into executable SQL and runs them in dependency order.
+Models are the core of any dbt project because they contain the business logic, make data pipelines reusable, and enable clear documentation and testing.
+In a well-structured dbt project, models are split into different layers or folders to enforce modularity, clarity, and maintainability.

-The `models` folder of the repo, holds all the SQL models we build, which define transformations and shape data in our warehouse.
-Usually, these models are split into different layers or folders to enforce modularity, clarity, and maintainability.
-In the screenshot below, you can see the data flow that visualises the connections of the models that will be created.
+In the screenshot below, you can see the data flow that visualises the connections of the models that we expect to have at the end of this project.

 ![image](https://github.com/user-attachments/assets/7bc00cd5-404e-459d-8b03-8a9f17be31c3)